 provide coverage for some types of employee claims.
 Some of these policy exclusions

-to increase these limits of coverage.
-Each state sets the minimum required limits
+to increase the limits for coverage.
+Each state sets the minimum required coverage limits

-for coverage in their state.
-Basic statutory limits in most states are:
+for their state.
+Legal statutory liability limits in most states are:

 employers liability limits typically costs business owners an additional 2%-3% of

 premium.
-Limits can often be increase to a maximum of $5 million for each part of
+Employers liability limits can often be increases to a maximum of $5 million for each part of

 coverage.
 An Umbrella policy may also provide additional coverage over employers

 Workers' compensation coverage in monopolistic states does not provide coverage for